dubs3c/Injectus/README.md

 ```

 ## Motivation
 Needed a simple CRLF/open redirect scanner that I could include into my bug bounty pipeline at [https://github.com/BountyStrike/Bountystrike-sh](https://github.com/BountyStrike/Bountystrike-sh).
-Didn't find any tools that satisifed my need, so I created Injectus.
+Didn't find any tools that satisfied my need, so I created Injectus.
 It's a little bit of an experiment, to see if it works better than other tools.

 ## Design